topic badge

 Are the lines $\overleftrightarrow{AB}$AB and $\overleftrightarrow{CD}$CD parallel?

-Two line segments: $AB$AB on the left and $CD$CD on the right, are intersected by a transversal line.
-A $84^\circ$84° angle is labeled at the top-right of the intersection of $AB$AB and the transversal.
-And a $96^\circ$96° angle is labeled at the top-left of the intersection of $CD$CD and the transversal.
-The labeled angles are above the transversal line inside the space between $AB$AB and $CD$CD.
+Two lines: $AB$AB on the left and $CD$CD on the right, are intersected by a transversal line.
+The angle at the top-right of the intersection of $AB$AB and the transversal measures $84^\circ$84° as labeled.
+The angle at the top-left of the intersection of $CD$CD measures $96^\circ$96° as labeled.
+Angles $84^\circ$84° and $96^\circ$96° are consecutive interior angles.

 1. It cannot be determined